Quick Guide to Turabian Formatting

 - Footnotes or endnotes are the preferred methods to indicate in-text citations throughout the paper.

 - A bibliography is the preferred method for compiling sources in one list at the end of the paper.

 - The sciences (social, natural, or physical sciences) most often use this style of Turabian.

-- We have an 8th Edition and 9th Edition sample paper in author-date style.
+- We have a 9th Edition sample paper in author-date style.

 - Parenthetical citations are the preferred method to indicate in-text citations throughout the paper.

 - A reference list is a preferred method for compiling sources in one list at the end of the paper.

 Turabian 9th Comparison Between Notes-Bibliography and Author-Date Style